Preparing for Your Surgery

 • E-Cigarettes: Many E-cigs and Vapor cigarettes contain nicotine that constricts blood vessels and delays proper healing.

-Personal Hygiene and Attire Guidelines for Your Procedure
+Personal Hygiene And Attire Guidelines For Your Procedure

 Good hygiene is important both before and after surgery.
 Familiarize yourself with the following guidelines before your procedure: